m-daniela/chat-app/Notes/work.md

-The main focus of this thesis is to explore various end-to-end encryption protocols used in popular messaging apps and past and present issues found.
+The main focus of this thesis is to explore various end-to-end encryption protocols used in popular messaging applications and past and present issues found.

-- group messaging, forward secrecy etc. on text messages
-- attachement encryption
+The application is a web based real-time chat application and will provide end-to-end encryption for both private and group chats.
+There will also be a comparison with the non-encrypted version, for demo purposes, in order to present the risks of sending unprotected data.

 References